-There is an air bag readiness light on the instrument panel, which shows AIR BAG.
+There is an air bag readiness light on the instrument panel, which shows AIR BAG or the air bag symbol.

 The system checks the air bag electrical system for malfunctions.
 The light tells you if there is an electrical problem.
 See "Air Bag Readiness Light" in the Index for more information.